2022-12-04

 Using an emulator and Burp Suite, we can see that the app makes a POST request

-to api/auth/register_device_check
+to api/auth/register_device_check upon signup.

 @POST("api/auth/register_device_check")